r-cha/r-cha/src/content/blog/sqlalchemy-annotations.md

 when it is prone to forgetfulness (falling back to the default Decimal parameters), higher in maintenance costs (changes in my places if we want to change its configuration), and otherwise very repetitive?

-Instead, use Annotations to share this type everyhwere it's needed.
+Instead, use Annotations to share this type everywhere it's needed.

 ```python
 MoneyDecimal = Annotation[Decimal, mapped_column(Numeric(10,2))]